ClockworkBunny/quant_models/README.md

     * Probabilistic of backtesting overfitting

 #### CustomBar Projects
-This project is designed to sample financial data to create alternative bar data.
-In the book "Advances in Financial Machine Learning", the draw backs of coventional time bars are:
+Sample financial data to create alternative bar data.
+Conventional bars sampled by time interval may have the following drawbacks:

 1. oversample information during low-activity periods and undersample information during high-activity periods
 2. exhibit poor statistical properties such as serial correlation, non-normality of returns.

-Therefore, here we will sample based on number of ticks, volume and dollar.
+Therefore, some information-driven bars are proposed.
+The intuitive idea is that we are going to look at other information such as volume, price instead of the time axis.

 #### Probability of Backtest Overfitting
 How to quantify the probabilitiy of a group of trading strategies that may be overfitted.
 This project is modified from the [repo](https://github.com/esvhd/pypbo)

+#### Triple-bar Labeling

 #### Utils Module
-Supported functions include:
+Supported features:

-1.
+1. Utils
+    * sample the bar data based on the time index
+    * change the timezone of the time index
+    * Compute daily vol. given input bar

-2.
+2. fast_ewma

+    using numba to speed up the ewma computation process

-3.
+3. metrics

+    contain lists of stats that evaluates the trading performance

-4.
+4. multiprocess

+    parallel computation